Trucking Fraud Protection: 10 Powerful Ways to Achieve It

 7. Strengthen Contractual Agreements

 A solid contract is one of the best defenses against fraud.
-Contracts should include:
+Contracts should include clear terms regarding payment timelines, clauses prohibiting unauthorized brokering, and legal recourse options in case of fraud.

 8. Regularly Audit Financial Transactions